SandraBayabos/tablecheck-swe-takehome-be/README.md

 ## Cookies

 Cookies are used to manage each party's session for authenticating the current party and persisting their session data in their browser even if they open up the app on a different tab or refresh the page.
+On the client-side, the client sends back the cookies in an `axios` api call using the `withCredentials:true` flag.
 A party's cookies are set to expire 1 day after entering the queue, on the basis that it is unlikely the same party will visit the restaurant multiple times in a day.

 ## Admin Dashboard